Skullninja72/LEAP-YEAR-CLI-BONUS-HOMEWORK/README.md

-# JAVASCRIPT-PRACTICE
+# JavaScript-practice
- This is a repo made for self practice.
+ This is a practice repo .